Husayn ibn Ali: Journey to Kufa

 According to Valiri, Hurr ordered his army to take Husayn and his companions to Ibn Ziyad without fighting and intended to persuade Husayn to do so.
 But when he saw that Husayn was moving his caravan, he did not dare to follow it.
 However, Madlung and Bahramian write that when Husayn was ready to leave, Hurr blocked his way and said that if Husayn did not accept the order given by Ibn Ziyad, Hurr would not allow him to go to Medina or Kufa.
 He suggested to Husayn to neither go to Kufa nor to Medina, rather write a letter to Yazid or Ibn Ziyad and wait for their orders, hoping to avoid this difficult situation by receiving an answer.
 But Husayn did not heed to his advice and continued to Azad or Qadisiyah.
 Hurr informed Husayn that he was doing this for Husayn and that if there would be a war, Husayn would be killed.
 Husayn, however, was not afraid of death and stopped in an area called Karbala, on the outskirts of Kufa.

-In one place, Husayn recited a sermon and said: "I do not see death except as martyrdom and living with the oppressors except as hardship."
+Husayn recited a sermon and said:

+"I do not see death except as martyrdom and living with the oppressors except as hardship."
 In another place, he explained the reason for his opposition to the government while recalling the bitterness of breaking the allegiance of the people of Kufa with his father and brother, saying, "These people have submitted to the obedience of Satan and have left the obedience of God the Merciful."

 On the way, he refused to accept the offer to go to the tribe of Tayy by pointing to his pact with Hurr about not returning.
 Later, a messenger from Ibn Ziad came to Hurr and, without greeting Husayn, gave a letter to Hurr in which Ibn Ziad had ordered him not to stop in a place where Husayn can have easy access to water.
 With this letter, Obaidullah wanted to force Husayn to fight.
 Zuhair ibn Qayn suggested to Husayn to attack the small army of Hurr and capture the fortified village of Akr.
 But Husayn did not accept, because he did not want to start a war.